 Other Ways to Safeguard Your Sleep

 If you nap, remember an ideal nap is early (before 3 PM), so it does not interfere with getting to sleep at night.
-Try to nap in quiet, restful settings, and make naps short (perhaps as short as five minutes, and no longer than forty minutes.
+Try to nap in quiet, restful settings, and make naps short (perhaps as short as five minutes, and no longer than a half hour).

 If you usually wake up to use the bathroom, use amber-colored nightlights (vs regular white light) to avoid the energizing blue spectrum within white light, which makes it hard to get back to sleep.